Our Approach to Sourcing and Human Rights

 Beyond communicating our standards and requirements related to sourcing and human rights in various Company documents, Ross dedicates significant resources and drives processes to promote responsible sourcing.

 The majority of the apparel, footwear, accessories, and home-related products sold in our Stores are purchased from suppliers after they have been produced to other retailers’ specifications.
-Though Ross does not have direct control over the manufacturing processes for these products, we require suppliers to uphold our ethical standards.
+Though Ross does not have direct control over the manufacturing processes for these products, we require that suppliers uphold our ethical standards.

 Some products are ordered and imported directly through international buying agents or certain overseas vendors.
 For these items, we have additional processes and requirements in place to monitor and enforce compliance.